Maria Papapetros

 Maria Papapetros (Μαρία Παπαπέτρος) is a Greek psychic and spiritual healer.
-She has served as a spiritual consultant to individuals within the entertainment industry, law enforcement agencies, world leaders and major financial institutions.
-She is also involved the movement of bringing the field of parapsychology mainstream.
+She has served as spiritual consultant to individuals within the entertainment industry, as well as law enforcement agencies, world leaders, and major financial institutions.
+She has been involved in making the field of parapsychology mainstream.

 Early life

-Born on July 20, 1943 in Heraklion, Crete, Greece to parents Chrysa and Vasillios Petropoulos, both of Greek descent and immigrants of Asia Minor.
-Her father was born in Istanbul in 1895 and her mother in 1912 in Izmir Turkey.
+Maria Papapetros was born on July 20, 1943, in Heraklion, Crete, Greece to Chrysa and Vasillios Petropoulos, both Anatolian immigrants of Greek descent.
+Her father was born in Istanbul in 1895 and her mother in 1912 in Izmir, Turkey.

 In the media

 Papapetros has been a guest on many national television programs, including Late Night with David Letterman, Donnie & Marie, The Maury Povich Show, Entertainment Tonight, Inside Edition and E!
 Entertainment Television and Fox News.
 She has also appeared in periodicals such as Vogue, Redbook, Elle, Marie Claire, Glamour and Ellopia Press Magazine USA.

-In January 2011, Papapetros partnered with Lifetime Television and their Year Of You promotion, where readers of The Cosmic Lowdown blog on Lifetime’s website could enter for a chance to win a private psychic reading with Papapetros.
+In January 2011, Papapetros partnered with Lifetime Television and their Year Of You promotion, where readers of The Cosmic Lowdown blog could enter for a chance to win a private psychic reading with Papapetros.

 Ties to law enforcement

 In 1978, Papapetros spoke to law-enforcement officials about the Jim Jones mass-suicide case in Guyana.
 Papapetros also worked with many of the defectors and survivors at the Human Freedom Foundation, which was set up to help former members of the cult deprogram themselves.

-From 1978-1979 she was brought in as a psychic consultant on the Hillside Strangler murders in Los Angeles.
-In 1992, she consulted with the Harris County Sheriff’s office in Texas regarding Rex Warren Mays, who was later convicted of killing two girls and was subsequently executed in 2002.
+From 1978 to 1979, she was brought in as a psychic consultant on the Hillside Strangler murders in Los Angeles.
+In 1992, she consulted with the Sheriff's Office in Harris County, Texas regarding Rex Warren Mays, who was later convicted of killing two girls and was subsequently executed in 2002.